jo-inge-arnes/simpleneuralnetwork/README.md

 # simpleneuralnetwork
-A simple neural network implementation
+A simple neural network implementation including backpropagation.

 Note that the MNIST-files in this repository is not really MNIST but a much more difficult dataset.
 The currently checked in learning rate in the console application is also very low.